Tankdoz/PUREstack/PUREstack Deploy Instructions.md

 ---
 - a host running either Ubuntu 24.04 or Debian 13 is preferred, older versions may work as well
 - a user with sudo rights
-- these instructions assume an installation in ~/dockerprojects/stacks/pure, change commandos for your own preferences
+- these instructions assume an installation in ~/dockerprojects/stacks/pure, change to your own preferences

 images:
 - pihole/pihole:latest